sparkbox/standard/build_process/README.md

 ### Stages of Deployment

-At Sparkbox, we often refer to a project or deployment "pipeline" - a term we've borrowed from [Heroku](https://devcenter.heroku.com/articles/pipelines).
-A pipeline is the container for the various stages of deployment, which can typically consist of:
+At Sparkbox, we often refer to a project or deployment "pipeline"—a term we've borrowed from [Heroku](https://devcenter.heroku.com/articles/pipelines).
+A pipeline is the container for the various stages of deployment, which can typically consist of the following:

   * a remote "development" environment (aka "dev")
   * a remote "staging" environment